CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data Generation and Preprocessing

 \subsubsection{NVIDIA Sionna}

 The 3D scenes were simulated using the \textit{NVIDIA Sionna Neural Radio Framework} \cite{sionna2025}, a GPU-accelerated library with differentiable RT \cite{hoydis2023sionnart,aoudia2025sionnarttr}.
-Sionna models reflection, diffraction, and scattering, and outputs path gain, received signal strength (RSS), and channel impulse responses.
-In this work, it was configured to: \begin{itemize} \item Perform multi-band simulations at 3.5 and 7\,GHz with user-specified transmitters, antenna patterns, and beam orientations. \item Generate omnidirectional coverage maps and eight-direction SS maps as supervised training labels. \end{itemize}
+Sionna models reflection, diffraction, and scattering, and outputs path gain, received signal strength (RSS), and channel impulse responses.\footnote{Channel characterization based on radio maps and the relevance of FR1-FR3 prediction are provided in Appendix~\ref{app:channel_rmap}.} In this work, it was configured to: \begin{itemize} \item Perform multi-band simulations at 3.5 and 7\,GHz with user-specified transmitters, antenna patterns, and beam orientations. \item Generate omnidirectional coverage maps and eight-direction SS maps as supervised training labels. \end{itemize}